nobraininside/dropQbsd/GDPR.md

 ### The Alternative

-**OpenBSD** is the only operating system in the world that undergoes continuous, funded, line-by-line security auditing.
-It ships with zero telemetry.
-Its code base is small enough to be understood.
-It is privacy by design — not as a marketing slogan, but as an engineering fact.
+**OpenBSD** — the reference platform — is the only OS with continuous, funded, line-by-line security auditing. **FreeBSD** and **NetBSD** are supported, but OpenBSD remains the recommended target for the strongest security guarantees.

 **dropQbsd** layers Qubes-style compartmentalization on top of OpenBSD without virtualization.
 Web browsing, email, and document storage run in separate security domains.
 A compromised browser cannot read your email.
 A compromised mail client cannot reach your file server.
 This is not a policy — it is enforced by Unix permissions and a strict firewall, policed every 60 seconds.